Multifamily

 Multifamily buildings in Maine can range from two-family homes to multi-story apartment buildings.
 This page is primarily a resource for larger multifamily buildings with three or more units.
 Energy-efficient systems and equipment can help landlords and tenants reduce energy costs, enhance comfort and improve safety.
 Efficiency Maine offers incentives for a wide range of efficiency measures.

-If you have a smaller multifamily building, click here to learn about available incentives through Efficiency Maine’s residential programs.
+If you have a two-unit multifamily building, click here to learn about available incentives through Efficiency Maine’s residential programs.

 Opportunities

-FON-009-2025: Initiative for Electrification in New Affordable Multifamily Housing
+Funding Opportunity Notice (FON) for the Initiative for Electrification in New Affordable Multifamily Housing: FON-009-2025

 Efficiency Maine is seeking applications for qualifying efficient HVAC heat pump systems in new construction of multifamily buildings that will serve low-income residents.
 Click here for more information.